Automated Workforce Capacity Planning in Private Equity

 - 4

-GP teams spend 40+ hours weekly aggregating headcount data across portfolio companies and deal pipelines instead of forecasting talent needs.
+GP teams burn real hours every week aggregating headcount data across portfolio companies and deal pipelines instead of forecasting talent needs.
 Generic workforce planning tools - built for Fortune 500 scale and public company stability - cannot model the compressed timelines, deal-contingent hiring, and multi-company resource sharing that define PE operations.

 - 5